2.2.02

 Bhāṣya 2.2.02

-nityaṁ hīno'khilairdoṣaiḥ sārarūpo yato hariḥ। haṁsa ityucyate tasmāt vāyusthaḥ śuciṣat smrutaḥ॥
+"nityaṁ hīno'khilairdoṣaiḥ sārarūpo yato hariḥ। haṁsa ityucyate tasmāt vāyusthaḥ śuciṣat smrutaḥ॥

-Hari, being eternally free from all faults and embodying the essence, is therefore called a swan, remembered as pure and situated in the air.
+"Lord Hari, being eternally free from all faults and embodying the essence, is therefore called a swan (haṁsaḥ), remembered as pure (śuciṣat), and also as situated in the air (vāyusthaḥ).

 varasurvasurityuktaḥ sa evāpyantarikṣagaḥ। hotā sarvendriyādistho vedyāṃ pūjyaśca vediṣat॥